Skip to content

 Error: Timeout waiting for prompt

-False prompt match pattern:
+False prompt match (output truncated):

 Sending command: show running-config